cloudfright/anpr-2/README.md

 ## How it works

 Video is captured via the Pi camera.
 Basic object detection is performed using OpenCVs DNN (this is currently done on the CPU).
 If movement is detected and is a car, truck or motocycle, write an image to disk.
-Form a que of image paths to be processed.
+Form a queue of image paths to be processed.
 In a seperate process, OCR the images to extract the number plate or text on the vehicle.
 Summarise the OCR results based on confidence and frequency, then write the OCR details to a sqlite database.
+Archive the images that have the highest OCR confidence.

 IN PROGRESS:
 - Build an API onto the data to get a frequency analysis of plates in a given time period